isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 <td rowspan="1" colspan="1">
 <p><strong><a href="https://entomologysingapore.wordpress.com/" rel="noopener noreferrer nofollow" target="_blank">Entomological Network of Singapore (ENSING)</a></strong> hopes
 to showcase some of our insect variety and ways of life, and the threats they face.
-Insects perform a vital role in Singapore’s biodiversity, yet they are misunderstood and shunned.
-Look forward to insect specimens pinned for documentation by our members, guided walks to Punggol Waterway Point, and posters of research projects conducted by our members at our booth</p>
+Different insects play different but equally important roles in the environment, but more often than not they are misunderstood and shunned.
+So, learn how to identify the variety of insects found in Singapore, not just the charismatic ones, and how they contribute to our daily lives.
+You don’t have to venture deep into the forests to find them, many can be spotted right in your own backyard.</p>
 </td>
 </tr>
 <tr>